 We also designate one drawer in the fridge that holds anything that needs to be refrigerated (cheese sticks, boiled eggs, vegetables, yogurt, etc.)

-I also have a build a healthy lunch printable hanging in my pantry that shows the kids what they should be packing in order to keep their lunches healthy and balanced.
+There is a build a healthy lunch printable hanging in my pantry that shows the kids what they should be packing in order to keep their lunches healthy and balanced.
 We’ve been using it for a couple years now, and I love that they are learning to do this on their own.

 Some of my favorite bloggers and I have teamed up to help you be more organized in all areas this school year!

 We have a back-to-school printable bundle that includes my Build a Healthy Lunch printable and 40 other pages of back-to-school printables.